wingarmac/Bash-installer-menu/README.md

 # Bash-installer-menu
 Bash menu for Cinnamon on Ubuntu server
 ---
-Convertion of the shell script to a bash menu version
+Conversion of the shell script to a bash menu version

 See: https://github.com/wingarmac/software-install